mit-pdos/sigmaos/cpython3.11/Doc/library/ssl.rst

-Often the private key is stored in the same file as the certificate; in this case, only the ``certfile`` parameter to :meth:`SSLContext.load_cert_chain` needs to be passed.
+Often the private key is stored in the same file as the certificate; in this case, only the ``certfile`` parameter to :meth:`SSLContext.load_cert_chain` and :func:`wrap_socket` needs to be passed.
 If the private key is stored with the certificate, it should come before the first certificate in the certificate chain::